To Livestream on Vimeo, you'll need a broadcast encoder. Here are some encoders we recommend:

 Here's an overview of Studio:

-Before you start streaming on Vimeo, you need to configure your input source in Wirecast.
-Once you've set up your input source in Wirecast and created a live event on Vimeo, click Output in the top navigation of Wirecast and select Output settings.
+- Once you've set up your production in Wirecast, choose Output in the top navigation of Wirecast and select Output Settings.

-When you are ready to start your event, click the Stream button in Wirecast.
+- When you are ready to start your event, select the Stream button in Wirecast.
 After a few moments, you should see your stream up on Vimeo.
-You can use the preview tool in Wirecast to switch between various input sources while your stream is live.

 ⚠️Note: even if you schedule a start time for your event, you’ll still be required to send the stream manually in order to begin at the selected time.